timvisee/lazymc/docs/join-method-lobby.md

 Current limitations:

-- Only works with offline mode
+- Server must be in offline mode (`online-mode=false`)
-- Only works with vanilla Minecraft clients, does not work with modded (e.g. Forge, FTB)
-- Probably only works with Minecraft 1.16.3-1.17.1 (tested with 1.17.1)
+- Server must use Minecraft version 1.16.3 to 1.17.1 (tested with 1.17.1)
+- Server must use vanilla Minecraft
+  - May work with Forge (set `server.forge = true`), depends on used mods, test before use
+  - Does not work with other mods, such as FTB
 - This method will consume the client, following configured join methods won't be used.

 At this time it is unknown if some of the above limitations will ever be lifted,